sciencejiho/CIS_5700_Project/README.md

 ----------

 ## <div align="center"><a name="license"></a>License</div>
-Even though the project is not planned to be used for commercial product, as it uses YOLOv5, this project is also under the GPL-3.0 License.
+Even though the project is not planned to be used for commercial product, this project is also under the GPL-3.0 License.
 See [LICENSE](https://github.com/sciencejiho/CIS_5700_Project/blob/master/LICENSE) file for details.